GerritCodeReview/aws-gerrit/dual-master/README.md

 *NOTE: the creation of the cluster needs an EC2 key pair are useful when you need to connect to the EC2 instances for troubleshooting purposes.
-The key pair is automatically generated and store them in a `pem` file on the current directory.
+The key pair is automatically generated and stored in a `pem` file on the current directory.
 To use when ssh-ing into your instances as follow: `ssh -i cluster-keys.pem ec2-user@<ec2_instance_ip>`*

 ### Cleaning up